rtmcg/p3dl.github.io/documentation/prusa_training/prusa_manual.md

 5. Clean the print bed with some alcohol and the microfiber cloth.

-6. Make sure there is filament is loaded into the printer.
+6. Make sure there is filament loaded into the printer.
     * Make sure there is enough filament for the job.
     * If you need to load or change color, see section ___.

 7. Click the print button next to your G-code on Repetier.
     * The filament and heat bed will automatically be preheated.
     * The print job will start once the componenents are at temperature.

+    ## Note by TB: do we set the temperature somewhere?

 8. Verify that the print job is starting properly.
     * The nozel will inspect 9 points on the bed for leveling.